katmore/webhook/README.md

 ###Using the provided end-point example

-An end-point example is provided at [web/endpoint-example.php](web/endpoint-example.php).
-Out of the box, this example responds to a 'push' event by performing the 'pull' or 'update' commands on a local git or svn repo as appropriate.
-It also responds to a 'ping' event with a success message.
-For added safety, this example also validates the "Hub Signature" against the shared Webhook "Secret" as recommended.
+An end-point example is provided at [web/endpoint-example.php](web/endpoint-example.php) which responds to a **PushEvent** by invoking 'pull' or 'update' commands on a local git or svn repository as appropriate.
+It also responds to a a **PingEvent** with a success message.

    * copy the provided [web/endpoint-example.php](web/endpoint-example.php)...